Accelerating the construction of public housing

 Works will also be launched for the construction of two new public housing buildings for rent at the Casernes de Sant Andreu.
 In total, these two new projects will provide new homes for nearly 340 people..
-The buildings will be located at C/ Víctor Colomer, 6-12 and C/ Fernando Pessoa, 53-57, and the project will be led by VIAS, Dataae + J.R.
-Pascuets + M. Gonzàlez.
+The buildings will be located at C/ Víctor Colomer, 6-12 and C/ Fernando Pessoa, 53-57.

-In addition, the Barcelona City Council has issued a tender to build 212 flats on four plots in the Sant Martí district.
+In addition, projects have already been awarded to build 212 four-storey plots in the Sant Martí district.
 The plots are the following: